How Dairy Cows Are Farmed and Killed

 Unfortunately, despite the emotional complexity and intelligence evident in dairy cows, the way they are treated in modern UK farming shows a complete disregard for their wellbeing and their sentience.

-Cattle are highly intelligent, sentient mammals who have evolved complex social behaviours over thousands of years.
+Cattle are highly intelligent, sentient mammals who have evolved complex social behaviours over many thousands of years.
 Their natural lives are very different to those they are forced to endure on dairy farms.

 Where do cows descend from?